DoraAgyemang/Data-Analysis---SQL/README.md

 ON P.ProductKey=S.ProductKey
 GROUP BY ProductName
 ```
+In this task, we created a view that returns the total freight for each product name.

 4. The sum of proportion of the sum of total product cost for each product name